 Hundertwasser Art Lesson

-Hundertwasser is inspiring.
+Hundertwasser is best known for his use of “bright, dark colors” and organic lines, including hi shamus spiral shapes.
 For many of my fifth grade students, learning about and creating their own “Hundertwasser” inspired art was the best ever lesson.
 Combining a lesson in warm and cool colors, patterns and lines, composition and flow, this lesson has it all.

 I picked up the book by Harvesting Dreams: Hundertwasser for Kids by Barbara Stieff and was absolutely thrilled.
-Inspiring text, interesting graphics plus Hundertwasser’s art combines to create a visually, dynamic book.
+Inspiring text, interesting graphics plus the combination of Hundertwasser’s art creates a visually, dynamic book.
 The story is a creative journey into Hundertwasser’s passion for art.
 I read parts of the book to my class and they were riveted.
 Amazing book.

 Painting with Warm and Cool Paints

 To begin, I spoke about Hundertwasser’s love for lines and color, especially dark brights.
-Then, on two pieces of white 12″ x 18″ white drawing paper, kids painted strips of warms colors (red, pink, orange and yellow) on one sheet and cool colors (purple, blues, greens) on the other.
-Moving in a horizontal line, some lines were painted thick and others thin.
+On two pieces of white 12″ x 18″ white drawing paper, kids painted strips of warms colors (red, pink, orange and yellow) and cool colors (purple, blues, greens) on the other.
+Painting thick and thin horizontal lines, students used combinations of the colors to create new colors.
 As the paint dried, I showed the kids how to repaint over the dry areas and then, while the paint is still wet, scrape off some patterns with the wooden end of their brushes.
-The dried paint underneath peeks through!
+The dried paint underneath peeks through.

 Cutting the Paper into Strips and Circles